kabirkhan/recon/docs/tutorial/4_corpus.md

 ## Update script to use `Dataset.apply`

-Let's edit that `main.py` file you created in the previous step to utilize the `Dataset.apply` method.
+Let's edit that `main.py` file you created in the previous step to utilize the `Corpus.apply` method.

 ```Python hl_lines="10"
 {!./src/tutorial/2_corpus_apply.py!}